box/box-typescript-sdk-gen/docs/collaborationAllowlistExemptTargets.md

 - collaborationWhitelistExemptTargetId `string`
   - The ID of the exemption to the list.
   - Used as `collaboration_whitelist_exempt_target_id` in path `path` of the API call
+- headers `GetCollaborationWhitelistExemptTargetByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns